sal0max/sublime-unifa/README.md

 ### Plugin: `trace.ufa`-indenter

 `trace.ufa` files are hard-wrapped at 80 characters per line.
-The indenter removes those wraps without messing up pre-formated blocks (like interface descriptions).
+The indenter removes those wraps without messing up pre-formatted blocks (like interface descriptions).

 * It can be accessed
    * via the Command Palette and typing `UNIFA: Indent UNIFA-Trace`